hieuvp/learning-kubernetes/06-secrets-and-config-maps/README.md

 ## Secrets

-> Secrets are a Kubernetes object intended for storing a small amount of sensitive data.
+- **Secrets** are intended for storing a small amount of sensitive data.
-> Make sure to have appropriate role-based access controls (RBAC) to protect access to Secrets.
+- Make sure to have appropriate role-based access controls (RBAC) to protect access to **Secrets**.
-> Even so, extremely sensitive Secrets data should probably be stored using something like HashiCorp Vault.
+- Even so, extremely sensitive Secrets data should probably be stored using something like [HashiCorp Vault](https://www.vaultproject.io/).

 ### Create a `Secret` using `YAML` file